Overview

 }

-Click [ID] from the left menu to access the Microsoft Entra Admin Center.
+From the left menu, click [ID] to access the Microsoft Entra admin center.

 Open [Entra ID] – [Enterprise Applications].

-Select [Delete] at the top of the Properties screen, then click [Yes].
+At the top of the Properties screen, select [Delete], then click [Yes] to confirm.